 At the festival there is usually a free outdoor movie on the Friday, a farmers market on the Saturday, and live music, a beer garden and a food truck hub at various times throughout the weekend.

 Vendors and food trucks were likely not at the 2020 festival.
-However, to give an idea of what to expect for future years, below are some of the vendors and food trucks that attended the 2019 Wind Festival.
+However, to give an idea of what to expect in future years, below are some of the vendors and food trucks that attended the 2019 Wind Festival.

 - Charcoal & Grain – selling handmade gifts made from reclaimed wood.